joeyshi12/joeyshi.xyz/content/posts/extending_fibonacci.md

 ---
-title: Extending the Fibonacci sequence to the Complex Domain
+title: Extending the Fibonacci sequence to the Real Domain
-description: A look into how the Fibonacci sequence can be extended to the complex domain.
+description: A look into how the Fibonacci sequence can be extended to the real domain.
 date: 2023-01-07T22:58:20-08:00
 tags: ["Math", "Desmos"]
 mathjax: true
+desmos: true
+scripts: ["/js/extending_fibonacci.js"]
 ---

 The Fibonacci sequence can be written out as $0, 1, 1, 2, 3,\dots$,